ItotiaHarrison/Bot-Battlr/README.md

 # Module 4 Code Challenge: Bot Battlr

-Welcome to Bot Battlr, the one and only spot in the known universe where you can custom build your own Bot Army!
+Welcome to __Bot Battlr__, the one and only spot in the known universe where you can custom build your own Bot Army!

 Here's the scenario: a galactic overlord has hired you, a galatic web developer, to develop a galatic web app that will allow him/her to browse through a list of robots, view a robot's details, and, if the bot is to his/her liking, enlist that bot into his army.